 - rocks that have pits, fractures or easily dislodged grains

 (dislodged grains will get into the polishing step and cause lots of scratches)

 - rocks such as scoria, pumice or vesicular basalt that contain open pore spaces

 (grit trapped in pores falls out during the next tumbling step and scratches your rocks)

 (as described above, these shed grains that spoil a polish)

 How Well Did They Tumble?

 The rocks that we picked were mostly granite, granite gneiss, gabbro, diorite, and basalt.
-We placed them in a Thumler's UV-10 tumbler with about 50% ceramic cylinders, six ounces of 150/220 silicon carbide grit, plus a little water and ran them for three days (they were rinsed and fresh grit added each day).
-We then ran two days in 500F grit and two days in TXP polish with a couple shots of Dawn "Direct Foam" detergent (the Dawn provided bubbles that we believe provides some cushioning during the polishing step.
+We placed them in a Thumler's UV-10 tumbler with about 50% ceramic cylinders, six ounces of 150/220 silicon carbide grit, plus a little water and ran them for several days (they were rinsed and fresh grit added every morning).
+We then ran two days in 500F grit and two days in TXP polish.

 We ended up with a lot of beautiful polished stones.
 Check out the granite, granite gneiss, basalt and diorite in the image above!
 A few of the rocks in our batch didn't want to polish.
 That's OK, we got a lot of nice ones.